Cracking Energy Codes: Glass and Frame Materials Used for Doors and Windows

 Vinyl is another metal-like material often used as frames for opening glass walls.
 Despite its solid energy efficiency, vinyl often has issues with warping and many don’t like its aesthetic.
 For these reasons, NanaWall systems are built with thermally-broken aluminum frames, which are as energy-efficient yet more durable.

 The NanaWall SL series, which includes the SL70 are the most common aluminum-framed folding options.
-The single track sliding wall, HSW60, as well as cero, are sliding options with the aluminum frame.
+The single track stacking wall, HSW60, as well as cero, are sliding options with the aluminum frame.

 thermally-broken-aluminum-frame-display